California Psalms

 made by a mind with every strength.

-18 The flesh still obstinately stiffens at the grandeur of practically mounting
+18 The stubborn flesh still shudders at the grand prospect of practically riding

 19 However —